ppetrovtv/pine_script_docs/source/essential/Strategies.rst

    the ``strategy.entry`` command.

 `strategy.order <https://www.tradingview.com/study-script-reference/v4/#fun_strategy{dot}order>`__
    This command places both entry and exit orders.
-It is not affected by pyramiding settinga or by the ``strategy.risk.allow_entry_in`` function.
+It is not affected by pyramiding settings or by the ``strategy.risk.allow_entry_in`` function.
 It allows you to create complex enter and exit order constructions when the functionality of ``strategy.entry`` and ``strategy.exit`` will not do.